 Tomorrow is my gran's memorial, which through the tears shed, will be a beautiful and celebratory one.
-To recognise a woman who loved life yet knew when it was her time to leave, who encouraged us to use every minute of our time, who's spirit shone in areas of kindness, inventive ideas,
+To recognise a woman who loved life yet knew when it was her time to leave, who encouraged us to use every minute of our time, whose spirit shone in areas of kindness, inventive ideas,

 charity and love.